sckott/cites/README.md

 ```
 cites
 -----
-thor cites:getcite        # Get a citation from a DOI
+thor cite:getcite        # Get a citation from a DOI
-thor cites:launch paper   # Open a paper from a given DOI in your default browser
+thor cite:launch paper   # Open a paper from a given DOI in your default browser
-thor cites:search STRING  # Get a DOI from a search string
+thor cite:search STRING  # Get a DOI from a search string
 ```

 Get help for a particular method

 ```
-thor help cites:getcite
+thor help cite:getcite
 ```

 ```
 Usage:
-  thor cites:getcite
+  thor cite:getcite

 Options:
   [--format=FORMAT]